 Not all forms of content marketing bait-and-switch are as overt as clickbait.
-You could be leaving your users that same bad taste without even knowing it.
-Providing value instead of a bait-and-switch comes down to setting and delivering expectations, both in your content and offering itself.
+You could leave your users that same bad taste without even knowing it.
+Providing value instead of a bait-and-switch comes down to setting and delivering expectations in your content and offering itself.

 CONTENT THAT LIVES UP TO YOUR PROMOTION

 When you distribute content, you build a reputation.
-If your content is well-thought-out and valuable, you cement yourself as a resource.
-Conversely, if your content doesn’t deliver on the quality tips and techniques that you promise, you become a brand to be avoided.
+You cement yourself as a resource if your content is well-thought-out and valuable.
+Conversely, if your content doesn’t deliver the quality tips and techniques you promise, you become a brand to be avoided.

 Flashy “Definitive Guides” and “______ is Dead” titles might help to get clicks, but they fall flat when there’s a shaky 300-word post behind them.
-A disruptive headline needs equally earthshattering substance to support it.
+A disruptive headline needs an equally earth-shattering substance to support it.
 Without that, it’s just noise.